filbench/filbench.github.io/blog/_posts/2025-11-22-come-sit-with-us.md

 I've seen grassroots efforts worked well in other language communities such as [Masakhane](https://www.masakhane.io/), [SEACrowd](https://seacrowd.github.io/), and [IndoNLP](https://indonlp.github.io/)&mdash; I believe it's possible to do the same thing here.
 I hope the momentum continues.

+Kaya, tara!
+Come sit with us at the FilBench!

 [^1]: During the pre-LLM era, [spaCy](https://spacy.io/) was very useful and popular in building linguistic processing pipelines for tasks such as named-entity recognition, dependency parsing, and classification.